Niolon/XHARPy/docs/source/installation.rst

    wsl --install

 Afterwards, you probably need to restart your computer.
 Now open a new PowerShell and type ``wsl``.
-If you now now have a linux console you can go to the Linux section.
+If you now now have a linux console, everything works as intended and you can go to the Linux section.

 Sometimes it has happened that the default ubuntu installation is not present and wsl does not work.
 **Only in that case** you need to type: